wacncontent/CustomizeTool/addCommentOutput/articles/multi-factor-authentication/multi-factor-authentication-end-user-app-passwords.md

 ![Close](./media/multi-factor-authentication-end-user-app-passwords/delete3.png)

-## Create app passwords in the Azure portal
+## Create app passwords in the Azure Management Portal

-If you use multi-factor authentication with Azure you will want to create app passwords through the Azure portal.
+If you use multi-factor authentication with Azure you will want to create app passwords through the Azure Management Portal.

-### To create app passwords in the Azure portal
+### To create app passwords in the Azure Management Portal

 1. Sign-in to the Azure Management portal.
 2. At the top, right-click on your user name and select Additional Security Verification.